 The Hausman test \citep{hausman} compares the FE and RE estimators for $\bsB$, $\hat{\bsB}_{\text{FE}}$ and $\hat{\bsB}_{\text{RE}}$.
 Under the null hypothesis, both estimators are consistent.
-Letting $\bM^-$ represent a generalized inverse of a matrix $\bM$, the test statistic
+Letting $\bM^-$ denote a generalized inverse of a matrix $\bM$, the test statistic

-is $\chi^2(m)$ under $H_0$, where $m$ is the rank of $\Var(\hat{\bsB}_{\text{FE}})-\Var(\hat{\bsB}_{\text{RE}})$ \citep{hausman3}.
-A significant $H$ indicates that the RE assumptions do not hold, and the RE estimator is inconsistent.
-In the canonical panel-data setting, this statistic is derived under the assumption of homoskedastic, serially uncorrelated errors, that is, $\bR = \sigma^2 \bI_n$.
+has an asymptotic $\chi^2(r)$ null distribution, where $r$ is the rank of $\Var(\hat{\bsB}_{\text{FE}})-\Var(\hat{\bsB}_{\text{RE}})$ \citep{hausman3}.
+A significant value of $H$ provides evidence against the RE orthogonality assumptions and, under the usual conditions, against consistency of the RE estimator.
+In the canonical panel-data setting, this statistic is derived under homoskedastic, serially uncorrelated idiosyncratic errors, that is, $\bR = \sigma^2 \bI_n$.
 In the linear mixed model formulation we write the model with a general error covariance matrix $\bR$; the gasoline example below maintains the standard homoskedastic assumption, whereas the value-added model in Section~\ref{sec:vam} uses a block-diagonal $\bR$.